 Step 4 - After entering your email address, the pop-up box will provide you with the option to select Small, Medium, Large, or Actual Size for your originally meant photo size.

 Step 5 - By clicking the "Send" button, the photos will be compressed and sent to your email.
 After erasing the original photos from your smartphone, the compressed photos are downloaded to the Photos app.

 Method 3: Use "Optimize iPhone Storage" to compress your iPhone's photo collection.

-One of the most straightforward and fastest ways to compress iPhone photos is to employ the "Optimize iPhone Storage" option, this involves uploading or synchronizing all of the current pics from your iPad or iPhone online to iCloud storage.
+One of the most straightforward and fastest ways to compress iPhone photos is to employ the "Optimize iPhone Storage" option.
+This involves uploading or synchronizing the current pics from your iPad or iPhone online to iCloud storage.

-In a nutshell, it really is able to handle photographs that are stored locally as well as in the iCloud.
+In a nutshell, it can handle photographs stored locally and in iCloud.
 If your connectivity is quick and dependable, there won't be any problems (through Wi-Fi or cellular data).

-You might not be able to use this strategy, though, if your Internet connection is sluggish or your data plan isn't unlimited.
+However, you might not be able to use this strategy if your Internet connection is sluggish or your data plan isn't unlimited.
 Nevertheless, using the following techniques, you should be able to compress the picture in your iPhone's gallery:

 Step 3 - While your iPhone or iPad syncs the local photos to iCloud storage, the compressed images will stay on your iPhone or iPad.

 Method 4: To reduce the size of images, use HEIF/HEIC images with iOS 11.